 Another bar from the central highlands was the Lam Dong 74%.
 This bar was especially mentioned in The Telegraph article, but I’m not sure why (I think the Treasure Island bar is the one to promote).
 This was a basic chocolate bar to us; not bad, but no wow.

 The bar we liked best in the sampler pack was the Ba Ria 76%.
 Ba Ria is a city on ocean in southeast Vietnam.
 It’s more fruity than other Marou bars and not bitter.
 Our other tasters said it was more complex, with a wider range of flavors than the other bars.

 The last bar in the pack was the Ben Tre 78%, another bar sourced from the Mekong Delta.
 It had the good, strong chocolate smell I now associate with Marou.
 The bar was a little bitter/acidic, not unexpected for a 78%, with raisin overtones and a nice aftertaste.

 I bought the Marou bars at Socola Chocolatier + Barista, but Marou bars are available worldwide.
-Locally, you can find them at Chocolate Covered, Draeger’s, Market Hall Produce, and other local foodie destinations.
+Locally, you can find them at Chocolate Covered, Draeger’s, Market Hall Produce, Star Grocery, and other local foodie destinations.
 Check their website for other locations.